brandonlee503/ConfigFiles/README.md

 To install this, just navigate to your root directory and type in ```vim .zshrc```.
 Now you should be able to copy and paste the contents of this repo into your local configuration.

+#### Default.idekeybindings file

+This file modifies Xcode's keybindings (Xcode 11.5).
+To update, copy this file to `~/Library/Developer/Xcode/UserData/KeyBindings`

 #### Resources

 Here are a few helpful links to get started if the above instructions are too vague or aren't quite working: